rpgauthier/ComputationalThematicAnalysisToolkit/README.md

 ## Installation Instructions

-To Access most resent version 0.8.1:
+To Access most recent version 0.8.3:

 Installers avaliable for Windows 10 x64 and OSX